 Affiliations are listed for identification purposes only.

+Ken Feinberg is an attorney and one of the nation's leading experts in mediation and alternative dispute resolution.
 Learn how to value compensation funds based on his work on high-profile tragedies, including the BP Gulf oil spill, the Virginia Tech and Boston Marathon bombings, and the September 11th Victim Fund.

+Matt Schaefer has extensive experience with state and local tax law, appellate practice, and contract law.
 Learn how experts can help you build a case with compelling estimates for monetary damages.